mechanism of injury

 Any one symptom of a brain injury can wreak havoc on someone's life, let alone a whole constellation of symptoms.
 The good news is that the brain can be adaptable, malleable, and responsive to therapeutic interventions like counseling and cognitive rehabilitation exercises.
 We attribute this to the brain's capacity for neuroplasticity and cortical remapping.
 This means that even after the event of neurotrauma, injured parts of the brain can "rewire" to regain function.

 Certified Brain Injury Specialist

-Jennifer is a licensed professional counselor completing her provisional license hours as an LPC-Associate.
+Jennifer is a licensed professional counselor and brain injury specialist (CBIS) based in Austin, Texas.
 Her educational background in health psychology and performance counseling create a unique approach to a wide variety of support and therapy techniques.

-Jennifer holds a Masters in Counseling from St. Edwards University and an undergraduate degree in psychology and kinesiology from Southwestern University.
-While completing her bachelor’s degree, Jennifer interned at The University of Texas Sport Psychology Research Lab where her areas of research included physical activity and academic performance, stress and health behaviors, training environment, and team-coach dynamics.
-As a graduate student she worked as a therapist at Austin State Hospital's Specialty Psychiatric unit.
-Following graduation Jennifer worked in a private practice with clients and athletes recovering from traumatic brain injuries.
+Jennifer holds a Masters in counseling from St. Edwards University and an undergraduate degree in psychology and kinesiology from Southwestern University.
+While completing her bachelor’s degree, Jennifer interned at The University of Texas Sport Psychology Research Lab where her areas of research included physical activity and academic performance, stress and health behaviors, as well as training environment.
+As a graduate student she completed her internship rotations as a counseling therapist at Austin State Hospital's Specialty Psychiatric unit with dual diagnosis patients of all ages.
+Following graduation Jennifer worked as a neurotherapist in a private practice setting in Westlake with clients and athletes recovering from traumatic brain injuries.

-Resolute Mind emphasizes Jennifer's approach to providing the listening ear, support, and tools needed to draft a solution and experience genuine help.
+Resolute Mind Solutions emphasizes Jennifer's comprehensive approach to providing the listening ear, support, and tools needed to draft a solution and experience genuine help.